SnowPeakAI/.github/profile/README.md

 ---

 ## 👋 About Me
-I am Guillaume Vidot Damour, the founder of SnowPeak AI, bringing years of experience in machine learning, deep learning, and trustworthy AI.
-With a strong passion for creating trustworthy AI solutions, I am committed to helping businesses unlock the full potential of AI while ensuring transparency, fairness, and reliability in every model we build.
+I am Guillaume Vidot Damour, the founder of SnowPeak AI.
+With a PhD focused on the robustness of embedded ML systems at **Airbus**, where I also worked on AI-driven aircraft navigation, and experience enhancing security video analysis at **Foxstream**, I’ve refined my skills in building reliable, high-impact AI solutions.

+Now, with **SnowPeak AI**, I’m combining my expertise in ML and passion for trustworthy AI to deliver cutting-edge solutions that make a real difference.
+I’m committed to bridging the gap between theory and practical impact, always learning and evolving to stay ahead.

 ## 🌐 Connect With Us